 For some drugs, you can get a long-term supply (also called an "extended supply") when you fill your prescription.
-A long-term supply is a 90-day supply.
+A long-term supply is up to a 90-day supply.
 There is no cost to you for a long-term supply.

-For details on where and how to get a long-term supply of a drug, see Chapter 5 or the Provider and Pharmacy Directory.
+For details on where and how to get a long-term supply of a drug, refer to Chapter 5, Section A7, page 107 or the Provider and Pharmacy Directory.